koreo-dev/theyamlengineer.com/posts/controller-driven-infrastructure-as-code.md

 #### Introducing Koreo: Programming control loops for modern platforms

+There are tools such as [Crossplane](https://www.crossplane.io) that take a controller-oriented approach to infrastructure, but they introduce their own challenges and limitations.
+In particular, we really need the ability to compose arbitrary Kubernetes resources and controllers, not just specific provider APIs.
+What if we could treat _anything_ in Kubernetes as a referenceable object capable of acting as the input or output to an automated workflow, and without the need for building tons of CRDs or custom Operators?

 To address this need and deliver the full potential of Controller-Driven IaC, we've developed and open-sourced <a href="http://koreo.dev" target="_blank">Koreo</a>, a platform engineering toolkit for Kubernetes.
 Koreo is a new approach to